kmccracko/linkedin-connector/README.md

 ---

 If you have another fun fact for this repo, feel free to make a PR.
+I'll even give you credit 😉